kool-dev/kool/docs/4-Commands/kool-start.md

 ## kool start

+Start your service containers from docker-compose.yml

+### Synopsis

-Start the specified [service] containers.
-If no [service] is provided, all containers will be started.
+Start the specified [SERVICE] containers.
+If no [SERVICE] is provided, all containers will be started.
+If the containers are already running they are recreated.

 ```
-kool start [service...]
+kool start [SERVICE...]
 ```

 ### Options